 To help make your author website more presentable, try the following resources:

-To make it even easier, here is a free checklist of 54 Ways to Build Your Email List for Writers (which includes both email content AND opt-in incentive ideas):
+To make it even easier, here is a free checklist of 54 Ways to Build Your Email List for Writers (which includes both email content AND opt-in incentive ideas) – just click on the image to access your copy:

 2. Increase Targeted Traffic to Your Site